 I didn’t update this site for a long time.
 I’ve been very busy on a new project.
 This is a bigger version of Carl’s house from brilliant Disney/Pixar animation “Up”.
 I built this model in scale 1:48 ( 1/4 inch ).
 Most common scale for victorian dollhouse would be 1:12, but 1:48 is getting popular, it allows for lots of detail and the model takes less room in our smaller houses and apartments.
 The floor plan is 180mm by 180mm wide and it stands 210mm heigh to top of the chimney.

-I had already prepared drawings for my previous project in scale 1:160.
-Bigger model gave me the oportunity to create more realistic and detailed windows, so I had to modify my drawings to suit new scale.
+I had already prepared CAD drawings for my previous project in scale 1:160.
+Bigger model gave me the opportunity to create more realistic and detailed windows, so I had to enlarge and modify my drawings in free CAD software to suit new scale.
 I was also able to sculpt railing to the porch and create interiors.
 Living room can be accessed by openable side wall.
-It allows to fully appreciate Carl’s living room with his fireplace and have a view to the staircase with his collection of photographs on the wall.
+It allows to fully appreciate Carl’s furnished living room with his fireplace and have a view to the staircase with his collection of photographs on the wall.
 There is an option to look into the hallway through front door and window.
 In the movie there was some difference in size between interiors and exterior of the house.
 I couldn’t fit kitchen at the end of corridor, but I indicated it with closed door and created little green room under the stairs which can be viewed through rear window.
 A great help with that were sketches and pictures found on donshank.com blog, one of original designers for the movie.